Tarrackk/Tarrackk/README.md

 - 🥉 Javascript beginner
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play football and hangout with the homies
+- ⚡ Fun fact: Joe

 ### Connect with me:
 - Discord: Thugi#4123